MicrosoftDocs/winrt-api/windows.ui.xaml/window_current.md

 The currently activated window.

 ## -remarks
 The value of this property depends on the thread from which it is called.
-If called from a UI thread, this the value is the Window instance for that thread.
-On any other thread the value is null.
+If called from a UI thread, the value is the Window instance for that thread.
+On any other thread, the value is `null`.

 ## -examples